SAP-samples/teched2025-AD165/exercises/ex5/README.md

 To try it:

-3. Click the **Create** button to see the list of content entities you could create here in the dropdown.
+3. Click the **Create** button to check out the types of content entities you could create here in the dropdown.

-4. If you want, scroll down and click on any of the S/4HANA roles to open it and check out the apps and spaces assigned to it.
+4. If you want, scroll down the content entities table and click on any of the S/4HANA roles to open it and view the apps and spaces assigned to it.
 Navigate back to the Content Manager using the breadcrumb.

 5. Navigate to the Content Explorer by clicking the **Content Explorer** button.